Go ahead and get some external controllers for your Nintendo Switch Lite

-The Nintendo Switch Lite is the latest iteration of the highly popular handheld console hybrid from Nintendo, except the Lite focuses only on the handheld part.
-It looks like the original Switch, but in a smaller, more compact form factor and the Joy-Cons are built-in and not removable.
+The Nintendo Switch Lite is just one iteration of the highly popular handheld console hybrid from Nintendo, except the Lite focuses only on the handheld part.
+It looks like the original Switch, but in a smaller, more compact form factor, and the Joy-Cons are built-in and not removable.
 It also doesn't let you play your games on the TV in Docked mode, so it's great for those who prefer to game on-the-go.

-But just because the Switch Lite has non-removable controllers doesn't mean you can't use other external controllers for your games.
+But just because the Switch Lite has non-removable controllers doesn't mean you can't use other external controllers for your games, though.
 In fact, there are several reasons why you should pick up some external controllers for your Nintendo Switch Lite.

 The Nintendo Switch Pro Controller is just way more comfortable